 - Location: Off Milford Road (SH 94), at the end of Lake Gunn, Fjordland.

-- Facilities: long-drop toilets; picnic tables; water from stream; BBQ.
+- Facilities: long-drop toilets; picnic tables; water from the stream; BBQ.

 - Notes: Take plenty of insect repellant – the sandflies are fierce!